 A Ghost Story

 Ghost is not a ghost, but instead, a boy named Ghost.
 The most ghost-like quality to Ghost is that he tends to feel lost, as if he is helpless, floating through the winds of life.
-Other people scare Ghost, and he believes that if he closes his eyes, people could pass right through him.
+Other people scare Ghost, and he believes that if he shuts his eyes, people could pass right through him.
 Ghost tries to smile more; he heard it was good for you.
-Ghost doesn’t like his smile, so it ends up having the opposite effect on him.
+Ghost doesn’t like his smile; it has the opposite effect on him.
 A lawyer once handed Ghost a box with a bow and said, “You’re going to like what’s inside.
 Trust me, I’m a lawyer.”
-Ghost tore the box open, and nothing was inside.
+Ghost tore the box open, and it was empty.
 Ghost smiled (with his mouth closed) and said, “Thank you.”
-The lawyer took off a mask and wasn’t a lawyer, but instead, was Ghost’s mother, who later became a lawyer.
-This was the first time Ghost thought that if he closed his eyes, someone could pass right through him.
+The lawyer took off a mask and wasn’t a lawyer, but was Ghost’s mother, who later became a lawyer.
+This is when Ghost first thought that if he shut his eyes, someone could pass right through him.
 Ever since, Ghost assumes all boxes are empty.
-He likes to hand one to everyone he meets, wrapped with the nicest bow he can find.
-Ghost prides himself on giving people a bow that he knows will make them feel seen.
-Sadly, these people tend to disappear after they open the box, sorta like how actual ghosts do… Ghost is happy with nothing.
+He likes to hand one to everyone he meets, wrapped in the nicest bow he can find.
+Ghost prides himself on giving people what he knows will make them feel seen.
+Sadly, these people tend to disappear, much like how actual ghosts do… Ghost is happy with nothing.
 Why isn’t everyone else?

 UNTITLED Manuscript – In Development